-Property that has benefited from lower property taxes due to its use value assessment as agricultural land may be subject to a conversion charge.
+Property that has benefited from lower property taxes due to its use-value assessment as agricultural land may be subject to a conversion charge.
 This occurs when its use is converted to a residential, commercial, or manufacturing, or becomes exempt and the use is no longer agricultural.
 The conversion charge is effective upon the assessor’s completion of the assessment roll in the year following the change in use.
 Sec.74.485, WI Statutes governs the application of the conversion charge.

 The county treasurer is responsible for the administration of the conversion charge.
 However, the treasurer cannot act until the actual change in use, verified by a change in class on the assessment roll is complete.
 This occurs after the assessor has submitted the roll to the local Board of Review (BOR), which will resolve any outstanding issues with the assessor’s decision on the proper classification.
-Once the BOR is complete (typically between May and October), the assessor must provide the county treasurer a list of the owners who converted use of agricultural acreage in the previous year.
+Once the BOR is complete (typically between May and October), the assessor must provide the county treasurer with a list of the owners who converted the use of agricultural acreage in the previous year.

-For those who want to estimate the conversion charge amount prior to the actual calculation by the county treasurer, whether for estimating project costs, negotiation of purchase, or for escrow at closing, we offer the following.
+For those who want to estimate the conversion charge amount prior to the actual calculation by the county treasurer, whether for estimating project costs, negotiation of a purchase, or for escrow at closing, we offer the following.

 Determine who will be liable for the Conversion Charge.
 The person owning the property at the time of the conversion will receive the bill.

-- For example: If the owner in the above example converted another 12 acres in the same community in the same year, they would have a 15 acre conversion charge.
+- For example, if the owner in the above example converted another 12 acres in the same community in the same year, they would have a 15-acre conversion charge.

-- For example: 15 acres x $492.00 = a conversion charge of $7,380.00.
+- For example, 15 acres times $631.00 equals a conversion charge of $9,465.00.

-|Number of acres assessed the prior January 1 as agricultural use whose use has been converted on current January 1 assessment roll
+- Determine number of acres assessed the prior January 1 as agricultural use whose use has been converted on current January 1 assessment roll

-|$492 if 10 - 30 acres were converted
+- $631 if 10 - 30 acres were converted

-|$656 if less than 10 acres were converted.
+- $842 if less than 10 acres were converted.